Ten first date questions: how to make a better connection

 5. How do you like to relax?

 Opening lines and jokes haven’t helped to settle the butterflies?
 Then why not ask your date about their favourite way to unwind?
 This isn’t so much about discovering if they are a glass of red person or someone who prefers meditation; it is more about imagining a calming space.
-Make sure you also share your favourite way to loosen up – research shows that that this sort of recall exercise can actually be effective in calming nerves.3
+Make sure you also share your favourite way to loosen up – research shows that that this sort of recall exercise is not just good date etiquette - it's actually effective in calming nerves.3

 6. What’s your favourite province/city/sports team?